 Annual skin exams are recommended, and our board-certified dermatologists and physician assistant are specialists when it comes to spotting skin cancers and pre-cancers.

-To set up your skin cancer screening or learn about treatment options for all types of skin cancer in Houston and Katy, Texas, schedule an appointment by calling our office at (713) 850-0240.
+To set up your skin cancer screening or learn about treatment options for all types of skin cancer in Houston, Texas, schedule an appointment by calling our office at (713) 850-0240.

 Types of Skin Cancer